-As an area of rain hits the colder air during the early part of Monday morning it will readily turn to snow over higher ground.
+As an area of rain hits the colder air during the early part of Monday morning it will readily turn to snow.

-Notable accumulations are expected by dawn over The Pennines with any snow falling at lower levels soon turning back to rain.
+Significant accumulations are expected by dawn over higher ground, but snow could fall to lower levels for a time before turning back to rain.

 This could lead to travel disruption, especially for the Monday rush hour.

 Here are the latest warnings.
 For all updates visit the Met Office Warnings Page.